Welcome to the School of Philosophy

 With the resources of the ecclesiastical faculties of the School of Philosophy and the School of Theology and Religious Studies, CUA offers an outstanding academic program in pre-theology studies for seminarians, inspired by the vision and in accord with the norms of The Program of Priestly Formation, fifth edition.

-Spring 2014 Lecture Series: "Animal Souls and the Emergence of the Mechanical Philosophy" Calvin Normore, UCLA.
-2 pm, Aquinas Hall Auditorium
+Spring 2014 Lecture Series: "Animal Souls and the Emergence of Mechanical Philosophy" Calvin Normore, University of California Los Angeles

 Spring 2014 Lecture Series: "Aristotle on Respiration: A Case Study in Norm-Governed Inquiry" James Lennox, University of Pittsburgh